alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-30-found-a-sum-of-money-somewhere.md

 ---
+date: 2020/08/30
+hijri: Muharram 11, 1442 AH
+lang: en
 layout: post
-title: "I found a sum of money somewhere and asked people there about it but it was not theirs"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatawa Al-Lajnah Ad-Da'imah no. 14893-8"
-hijri: Muharram 11, 1442 AH
-date: 2020/08/30
-category: [luqatah]
 shaykhs:
 - Shaykh Abdul-Aziz ibn Baz
 - Shaykh Abdul-Razzaq al-Afify
 - Shaykh Abdullah ibn Ghudayyan
+source: Fatawa Al-Lajnah Ad-Da'imah no. 14893-8
+title: I found a sum of money somewhere and asked people there about it but it was not theirs
 ---

 Question: